colabottles/toddl/posts/goodbye.md

 I thank everyone, whom along the way, helped carve my journey, who taught me invaluable lessons, and whom I met and enjoyed a coffee, a meal, conversation, or moment with.
 There are too many to list.

-So I will just say thank you all.
+I will just say thank you all.